google/codeworld/web/help/GuideIntro.md

 screen.
 Your program will run in the **canvas**, at the top-right corner of the screen.
 Don't worry!
 Nothing you do in CodeWorld can harm your computer.

-Beneath the canvas, the **message** area will show you any messages about your program.
+Beneath the canvas, the **message area** will show you any messages about your program.
 These could be *errors*, explaining what your computer doesn't understand about your code.
 They could be *warnings*, making a suggestion for improving your code.
 Or they could be *trace* messaged, that you can add yourself to help understand what your program is doing.

 If there's a problem with your code, the message window will turn a light red, or pink, color.
-When this happens, it's okay!
-Just read the message that explains what is wrong, and then double-check your code.
+This is called an *error message*.
+It's okay!
+Just read the error message to understand what is wrong, and then double-check your code.
+Remember: error messages are your friends; they help you fix mistakes.